PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 17:06:29
+Last updated: 2024-04-09 17:07:05
-Random Quote: I am scared, 'cause I don't know how to fly.
-But you're there at the bottom of the slide to catch me when I fall. - Hannah Baker
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar